HawkMRS/pyAMARES/docs/source/simple.rst

 - **Setup Constraints**:
    - Constraints are set using brackets.
 For example, ``(-180, 180)`` indicates a range from -180 to 180.
    - If only a lower bound is needed, omit the second half of the bracket.
 For example, ``(0,`` specifies a range of 0 and above.
+   - (New after version 0.3.4) If only a single value is specified in a constraint cell, the corresponding parameter is fixed and will not be fitted.

 - **Physical Units**:
     - In the spreadsheet, the values for ``amplitude`` and ``g`` are unitless. ``chemicalshift`` is measured in ppm, ``linewidth`` in Hz, and ``phase`` in degrees.